The Whale and the Reactor and the Politics Built Into Machines

 Winner also helps with AI agents.
 The political question is not only whether an agent completes a task.
 It is what system of permissions, logging, delegation, liability, correction, and dependency must exist for agents to operate at scale.
 A society of agents implies a society of credentials, APIs, automated decisions, audit trails, exceptions, and people whose work becomes supervising or repairing machine action.

 The deeper lesson is that technical possibility should not be mistaken for institutional permission.
 "Can we build it?" is often the easiest question.
-Winner keeps asking the harder ones: what would this require us to become, what forms of power would it stabilize, and what limits would wisdom impose before adoption becomes dependency?
+Winner keeps asking the harder ones: what would this require us to become, what forms of power would it stabilize, who would have to adapt, and what limits should be imposed before adoption becomes dependency?

 Where the Book Needs Friction